Synthetic-Physiology-Lab/fucciphase/example/README.md

    The intensity profiles are fit to logistic growth curves and the time constants of the accumulation and degradation are determined.

+## Reproducibility

+For documentation purposes, we share the notebooks that have been used to produce the results in the preprint.
+TODO add reference